MILITARY ENGINEERS OF THE CZECH ARMED FORCES

 It is assumed that the Armed Forces will operate as a part of multinational coalition forces, mostly under NATO/EU umbrella.
 The facts above determinate the focus of MILENG support provided to Land Forces, Air Forces, the logistics, HNS on the Czech territory, national Integrated Rescue System and support to NATO, EU and UN operations.

-Organization and structure of MILENG
+Organisation and structure of MILENG

 Military Engineers consist of specialists on different levels of command, an engineer regiment in the structure of Land Forces, other MILENG units, MILENG education and training institutions and individual specialists within NATO structure.
 The 15th Engineer Regiment is the main MILENG asset.
 It consists of HQ, 151st Engineer Battalion, 153rd Engineer Battalion, EOD Centre of Technical and Information Support.
 The main capabilities of the regiments are to: